 Let’s be honest, one of the things we most look forward to at Christmas is the food and drink.
 Especially the nibbles!
-So, whether you’re planning to make your own Christmas canapés for soirées and parties, or looking to food retailers to save you time, we’ve rounded up some of our favourite morsels for you to drool over.
+So, whether you’re planning to make your own Christmas canapés for soirées and parties, or looking to food retailers to save you time, I’ve rounded up some of my favourite morsels for you to drool over.
 Prepare to feel hungry, thirsty and festive!

 Chorizo toad in the hole

 Blinis are the star of many a Christmas canapés buffet.
 Traditionally, these mini pancakes are topped with soured cream, smoked salmon and if it’s to your taste, caviar.
-We’re all for experimenting with toppings too.
-Some of our favourites include beetroot houmous and horseradish; Brie with toasted walnuts and honey and for the adventurous, smoked trout, sesame seed and wasabi.
+I’m all for experimenting with toppings, too.
+Some of my favourites include beetroot houmous and horseradish; Brie with toasted walnuts and honey and for the adventurous, smoked trout, sesame seed and wasabi.
 Cocktail blinis are readily available in the shops, but you can create your own with a combination of flour, milk, yeast and eggs.
 They freeze well too – ideal if you have surprise visitors over the period!

 Bloody Mary prawn cocktails